 The Karmapa is the third most important Tibetan religious head after the Dalai Lama and the Panchen Lama.

-The Karmapa, 28, reached this town Aug 31 after a long overland travel from Dharamsala where the Tibetan spiritual leader the Dalai Lama's government-in-exile is based.
+The 28-year-old Karmapa resides in a monastery on the outskirts of Dharamsala where the Tibetan spiritual leader, the Dalai Lama's government-in-exile is based.

 The Karmapa, who fled Tibet and sought refuge in India in January 2000, is the spiritual head of the Karma Kagyu school, one of the four sects of Buddhism.